-In addition, Trustees, employees of the advisor or its affiliates, employees of the subadvisor, members of the fund's portfolio management team and the spouses and children (under age 21) of the aforementioned, may make a conversion of Class A shares also owned by the investor in the same fund to Class R6 shares or, if Class R6 shares are unavailable, Class I shares of that fund.
+In addition, Trustees, employees of the advisor or its affiliates, employees of the subadvisor, members of the fund's portfolio management team and the spouses and children (under age 21) of the aforementioned, may make a conversion of Class A or Class I shares also owned by the investor in the same fund to Class R6 shares.
+If Class R6 shares are unavailable, such investors may make a conversion of Class A shares in the same fund to Class I shares.

-Conversion of Class A shares and/or Class C shares to Class A shares, Class I shares or Class R6 shares of the same fund in these particular circumstances should not cause the investor to realize taxable gain or loss.
+The conversion of one share class to another share class of the same fund in these particular circumstances should not cause the investor to realize taxable gain or loss.
 For further details, see "Additional information concerning taxes" in the SAI for information regarding taxation upon the redemption or exchange of shares of the fund (see the back cover of this prospectus).